 - change their behaviour (if needed) in terms of more active involvement in and availability to the child.

-Growing Up Together Fathers' Club Programme comprises four two-hour workshops:
+Growing Up Together Fathers' Club Programme consists of:

 - Father's role in the child's early development